Fisherman's Walk Cliff Railway

-The Fisherman's Walk Cliff Railway, or Southbourne Cliff Railway, is a funicular railway in Southbourne, a seaside suburb of the English seaside resort of Bournemouth.
-The line serves to link the seaside promenade and beach with the cliff top and the town behind.
+The Fisherman's Walk Cliff Railway, or Southbourne Cliff Railway, is the worlds shortest public funicular railway located in Southbourne (a seaside suburb of the English seaside resort of Bournemouth).
+The line serves to link the seaside promenade and beach, with the cliff top and the town behind.

 Overview

-The line is owned and operated by Bournemouth, Christchurch and Poole Council and has the following technical parameters:
+The line is owned and operated by Bournemouth, Christchurch and Poole Council, and it has the following technical parameters: